rangl-labs/netzerotc/README.md

 * Implement a weighted combination of the three pathways, and
 * Control the rate at which each strategy is implemented.

+At the first timestep you choose the scenario weights (they do not have to sum to 1, but they should not be negative).
+At each timestep you can do this to Breeze, Gale or Storm:

+* Pause, by advancing 0 years
+* Progress, by advancing 1 year
+* Accelerate, by advancing more than 1 year.

+Clearly, accelerating progress towards net zero reduces total carbon emissions.
+However it also tends to be more expensive, since technology costs tend to reduce over time.
+Your goal is to find the best balance.

 ## The RangL environment

 RangL uses the [Openai Gym framework](https://gym.openai.com).
 To install the RangL environment on your local machine,